-How much you pay depends on which option you have been picked.
+How much you pay depends on which option you have picked.
 If your consumer proposal is accepted, you will have fixed monthly payments that will remain the same until the full amount of the proposal is covered.

 On the other hand, when you file for bankruptcy, your payments are variable, which means they may be different from one month to the next, depending exclusively on your total income.
-In a nutshell, the higher your income, the higher your payment will be, although it will remain proportional to what you can actually afford.
-Because of this when you file for bankruptcy you will have to complete a monthly budget that includes your income and expenses which in tur will help determine your payment.
+In a nutshell, the higher your income, the higher your payments will be, although it will remain proportional to what you can actually afford.
+Because of this when you file for bankruptcy you will have to complete a monthly budget that includes your income and expenses which in turn will help determine your payment.
 You will also be asked for proof of income, so be prepared to attach copies of your pay stubs and receipts to your monthly budget documentation.

 What About My Assets?

 When you negotiate a consumer proposal, and it is granted by your creditors, you will not have to surrender any of your assets.
 This is one of the positive aspects of this type of debt restructuring as it allows you to keep your hard earned property without any losses.

 The opposite is true when you file for bankruptcy, where you will suffer property loss and your assets must be surrendered to achieve an absolution from debt, including any tax refunds or credits you are owed (click here to see what you can keep during bankruptcy).
 There are certain exemptions as to which assets should be surrendered, including your clothing, furniture, and in some cases a vehicle that is considered necessary for the execution of your job, but these vary by province so make sure you contact a professional to determine what you can or can’t keep.
 Luxury items, such as recreational vehicles, are usually at the top of the list of assets that must be surrendered, as well as any inheritance received during the time you are in bankruptcy.